Understanding parton evolution in matter from renormalization group analysis: Introduction

-Over the past two decades, medium-induced parton showers have been successfully implemented in jet quenching phenomenology to describe the modification of hadron and jet cross sections, and jet substructure in nuclear collisions~\cite{Qin:2015srf,Vitev:2002pf,Gyulassy:2003mc,PhysRevLett.100.072301,Wang:2009qb,Blaizot:2013hx,Kang:2014xsa,Chien:2015hda,Noronha-Hostler:2016eow,Chang:2016gjp,Zigic:2018ovr,Chen:2020tbl,Schlichting:2020lef}.
+A common characteristic of many problems in science is that microscopic fluctuations in the system manifest themselves in macroscopic effects.
+Such problems arise in fields ranging from high energy and nuclear physics to fluid dynamics and social networks~\cite{Newman_1999,Yankhot86,Jalilian-Marian:1997ubg,Bogner:2006pc}.
+They are most prevalent in divergent theories and efficiently addressed using renormalization group (RG) analysis~\cite{tHooft:1972tcz,Wilson:1973jj}.
+Effective theories of quantum chromodynamics (QCD) geared toward jet physics~\cite{Bauer:2000yr,Beneke:2002ph} are ideally suited to this approach and have provided new insights into renormalization and resummation.
+Recently, they have given a modern perspective to the problem of parton propagation in nuclear matter~\cite{DEramo:2010wup,Ovanesyan:2011kn,Ovanesyan:2011xy,Kang:2016ofv}.
+These advances are essential for the interpretation of the data from reactions with nuclei at current and future colliders~\cite{AbdulKhalek:2021gbh}.
+Over the past two decades, medium-induced parton emission effects \cite{Guo:2000nz,Wang:2001ifa,Baier:2001yt,Salgado:2003gb} have been successfully implemented in jet quenching phenomenology to describe the modification of hadron and jet cross sections, and jet substructure in nuclear collisions~\cite{Qin:2015srf,Vitev:2002pf,Gyulassy:2003mc,PhysRevLett.100.072301,Wang:2009qb,Blaizot:2013hx,Kang:2014xsa,Chien:2015hda,Noronha-Hostler:2016eow,Chang:2016gjp,Zigic:2018ovr,Chen:2020tbl,Schlichting:2020lef}.
 Still, resummation of QCD radiation in nuclear matter remains challenging, especially lacking in analytic insight.
 We address this long-standing problem using RG techniques.
-If we consider semi-inclusive hadron production in deep inelastic scattering (DIS) on a nuclear target ($e$A$\rightarrow h+X$), we encounter a number of energy and length scales (defined in the target rest frame) including: 1) the hard scale $Q$, 2) energy of the virtual photon/jet $\nu$, 3) the path length $L$, 4) the mean free path $\lambda_{\rm g}$ and 5) the inverse interaction range $\mu_D$.
-Therefore, observables in $e$A are functions of many dimensionless control parameters
+If we consider semi-inclusive hadron production in deep inelastic scattering (DIS) on a nuclear target ($e$A$\rightarrow h+X$), we encounter a number of energy and length scales (defined in the target rest frame) including: 1) the hard scale $Q$, 2) the energy of the virtual photon (jet) $\nu(E)$, 3) the path length $L$, 4) the mean free path $\lambda_{\rm g}$ and 5) the inverse interaction range $\xi$. $\xi$ is also the effective parton mass that arises in the soft background gluon field of the nucleon~\cite{Qiu:2003vd,Qiu:2004da}.
+Therefore, observables in $e$A are functions of many dimensionless parameters

 A simplified description with controlled accuracy is often possible when one (or more) of these dimensionless ratios become asymptotically large \cite{barenblatt_1996}.
-For example, the limit $\lambda_g\mu_D \gg 1$, implying independent multiple parton-medium scatterings, allows the use of time-ordered perturbation theory to derive quark and gluon splitting functions in matter~\cite{Ovanesyan:2011xy,Sievert:2019cwq}.
-A partonic transport picture emerges when $L/\lambda_g\gg 1$ in a thick and dense medium~\cite{Schenke:2009gb,He:2015pra,Blaizot:2013vha}.
+For example, the limit $\lambda_g\xi \gg 1$ allows the use of time-ordered perturbation theory to derive quark and gluon splitting functions in matter~\cite{Ovanesyan:2011xy,Sievert:2019cwq}.
+A partonic transport picture emerges when $L/\lambda_g\gg 1$ in a thick and dense medium~\cite{Schenke:2009gb,Blaizot:2013vha,He:2015pra}.